AztecProtocol/aztec-packages/yellow-paper/docs/cryptography/protocol-overview.md

 Rollup-side, each "step" in the IVC scheme is a Honk proof, which are recursively verified.
 As a result, no protoocols other than Honk are required to execute rollup-side IVC.

 We perform one layer of "proof-system compression" in the rollup.
 The final proof of block-correctness is constructed as a Honk proof.
-An UltraPlonk circuit is used to verify the correctness of the Honk proof, so that the proof that is verified on-chain is an UltraPlonk proof (verification gas costs are lower for UltraPlonk vs Honk).
+An UltraPlonk circuit is used to verify the correctness of the Honk proof, so that the proof that is verified on-chain is an UltraPlonk proof.
+Verification gas costs are lower for UltraPlonk vs Honk due to the following factors:

+1. Fewer precomputed selector polynomials, reducing Verifier G1 scalar multiplications
+2. UltraPlonk does not use multilinear polynomials, which removes 1 pairing from the Verifier, as well as O(logn) G1 scalar multiplications.

 The following sections list the protocol components required to implement client-side IVC.

 ## Protogalaxy

-The [Protogalaxy](https://eprint.iacr.org/2023/1106) protocol defines a folding scheme that enables instances of a relation to be folded into a single instance of a "relaxed" form of the original relation.
+The [Protogalaxy](https://eprint.iacr.org/2023/1106) protocol defines a folding scheme that enables instances of a relation to be folded into a single instance of the original relation, but in a "relaxed" form.

 It is a variant of [Protostar](https://eprint.iacr.org/2023/620).
 Unlike Protostar, Protogalaxy enables multiple instances to be efficiently folded into the same accumulator instance.

+We use the Protostar/galaxy family of folding schemes, as it efficiently supports the ability to fold multiple Honk instances (describing different circuits) into the same accumulator.
+To constrast, the Nova/Supernova/Hypernova family of folding schemes assume that a single circuit is being repeatedly folded (each Aztec function circuit is a distinct circuit, which breaks this assumption).

 The Protogalaxy protocol is split into two subprotocols, each modelled as interactive protocols between a Prover and a Verifier.